List of Kamen Rider 555 characters: Naoya Kaido

 In an alternate timeline depicted in the film Kamen Rider 555: Paradise Lost, Kaido joins Yuji and Osada in proving to the Human Liberation Army that they were on their side, only to fall into a Smart Brain trap and come under attack by the Elasmotherium Orphnoch.
 Despite being mortally wounded, Kaido confesses his feelings to Osada before mounting a failed attack on the Elasmotherium Orphnoch, which eats him.

+As of the web series Kamen Rider Revice: The Mystery, Kaido took on the alias of Naoto Kamiya (上屋 直人, Kamiya Naoto) and became a guitar instructor.

+During the events of the V-Cinema Kamen Rider 555 20th: Paradise Regained, Kaido runs a ramen restaurant and looks after young Orphnochs, such as Hisao, Kouta, and Kei.

 As the Snake Orphnoch, Kaido can spit acidic venom.

 Naoya Kaido is portrayed by Mitsuru Karahashi (唐橋 充, Karahashi Mitsuru).